girisagar46/girisagar46.github.io/content/articles/k8s-in-out.md

 ### What is Kubernetes?

-In a typical microservice architecture, we have these things:
+In a typical micro service architecture using k8s, we have these things:

 ![Cover](../images/k8s/architecture.jpg)